sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 ### Problem Statement
 This project seeks to forecast number of people infected (new and total case) caused by COVID-19 for a time duration of 30-days based on historical data from JHU.

-In my `Proposal` I mention that I will be using DeepAR and Time Series Forecasting with Linear Learner, however after doing extensive research I found out that any data based on Epi curve like an epidemic(COVID-19), pandemic(MERS) and/or outbreaks (measles) will not be best suited for DeepAR and/or [14 other Classical Time Series Forecasting Methods (TSFMs) in Python](#TSFMs). see  `Appendix A`
+In my `Proposal` I mention that I will be using DeepAR and Time Series Forecasting with Linear Learner, however after doing extensive research I come to the conclusion that any dataset based on Epi curve like an epidemic(COVID-19), pandemic(MERS) and/or outbreaks (measles) will not be best suited for DeepAR and/or [14 other Classical Time Series Forecasting Methods (TSFMs) in Python](#TSFMs). see  `Appendix A`

-I will be using scipy ecosystem.
-I will use Matplotlib, numpy,  pandas to help me with data analysis and visualization.
+I will be using scipy ecosystem from which Matplotlib, numpy,  pandas to help me with data analysis and visualization.
 I will also be using scipy.optimize, to create an algorithm based on `curve_fit` function.
 It will best fit two curves one for total cases for which I will use Logistic Function, and another one for new case for which I will be using Gaussian Function.

 This will is very common approach used in datasets that follows an Epi curve [^10] as an example by [Dr. Tim Churches](https://timchurches.github.io/blog/posts/2020-02-18-analysing-covid-19-2019-ncov-outbreak-data-with-r-part-1/#estimating-changes-in-the-effective-reproduction-number)  who took the MERS virus Epi curve, and `curve fitted` using to Hubei province's COVID-19 cases